stepmuel/filemo-server/README.md

 * *Folder Configuration Files*, which contain additional information about the backup, like the name of the folder.
 * All files contained in the backups, current and past, and when backups were made (commits).

-The server can not provide more restrictive access to the encrypted files, because the encryption makes it impossible for it to know what it is serving.
+The Filemo server can not provide more restrictive access to the encrypted files, because the encryption makes it impossible for it to know what it is serving.

 ### Why is a server needed?